George Smoot: Other projects

-In November 2020, he joined Dead Sea Premier as head of research for their NUNA advanced technology anti-aging medical device development.

-In April 2021, he joined the Xiaomi eco-system company Viomi as chief scientist for their AI-development.

-In January 2023, George Fitzgerald Smoot III joined the National Council for Science and Technology under the President of the Republic of Kazakhstan.
+Smoot joined Kazakhstan's National Council for Science and Technology in January 2023.

 Media appearances

 Smoot had a cameo appearance as himself in "The Terminator Decoupling" episode of The Big Bang Theory.
 He contacted the show as a fan of their often physics-based plots and was incorporated into an episode featuring him lecturing at a fictional physics symposium.
 He is also credited by the producer of the show with providing a joke told by Penny in the episode "The Dead Hooker Juxtaposition".

-In April 2019 he also appeared in the episode The Laureate Accumulation.
+He appeared in a later episode, "The Laureate Accumulation", initially broadcast in April 2019.